Traveling with Guns in Checked Baggage

 - Tell the agent you want to declare an unloaded firearm (or firearms).

-- Agent will give you a form to fill out and place in the gun case with the gun.
+- Agent will give you a form to fill out and tape it to the gun case.

 - Agent will ask you to close and lock the case and put it back in your regular luggage (if it is a pistol case.
 A rifle case will obviously be its own piece of luggage).